The Crescent Academy

 - We run regular Family Learning sessions where parents are invited to come in to school and carry out activities with their child.

-- Parents can have regular meetings with our Parent Support Worker who gives tips on many things e.g. managing behavior, putting routines in place, healthy eating, working within a budget.
+- Parents can have regular meetings with our Parent Support Worker who gives tips on many things e.g. managing behaviour, putting routines in place, healthy eating, working within a budget.
 She is also a good link to other support agencies.

 - We have a PTFA that meets regularly and organizes events to help support the school financially.